James Wright (rugby)

 James Frost Wright (1 April 1863 – 4 October 1932) was an English rugby union footballer who played in the 1890s.
-He played at representative level for England, and at club level for Bradford F.C., as a half-back, i.e. number 9, or 10.
+He played at representative level for England, and at club level for Bradford F.C., as a half-back.
 Prior to Tuesday 27 August 1895, Bradford F.C. was a rugby union club, it then became a rugby league club, and since 1907 it has been the association football (soccer) club Bradford Park Avenue.

 Background

-James Wright was born in Bradford/Bramham, West Riding of Yorkshire (see note), and he died aged 69 in Blackpool, Lancashire, England.
+James Wright was born in either Bradford or Bramham, West Riding of Yorkshire, and he died aged 69 in Blackpool, Lancashire, England.

 Playing career

-International honours

 James Wright won a cap for England while at Bradford F.C. in 1890 against Wales.

-Change of Code

-When Bradford F.C. converted from the rugby union code to the rugby league code on Tuesday 27 August 1895, James Wright would have been 32.
-Consequently, he could have been both a rugby union and rugby league footballer for Bradford F.C.

-Genealogical information
+Personal life

-James Wright's marriage was registered during third ¼ 1886 in Bradford district.
+Wright was married in 1886 in the Bradford district.